Paul McStay: Club career

 As a youth, McStay first came to prominence in June 1980 in a schoolboy international match when Scotland played England at Wembley.
-Then 15, he was the captain.
-He scored two goals and was awarded the Man of the Match award after Scotland ran out 5–4 winners.
+Then 15, McStay captained the Scotland team, scored two goals and was awarded Man of the Match after Scotland ran out 5–4 winners.

 McStay signed for Celtic aged sixteen from Celtic Boys Club in 1981.
 He made his first team debut on 23 January 1982 in a 4–0 win over Queen of the South in the Scottish Cup.
 A week later on 30 January, he made his first league appearance in 3–1 win over Aberdeen at Pittodrie.
 He scored the third goal, taking a pass from George McCluskey, running through the Aberdeen defence and striking a left foot shot past Jim Leighton in goal.

 Season 1982–83 saw the young midfielder establish himself as a first team regular, and he picked up his first winners medal on 4 November 1982 in Celtic's 2–1 win over Rangers in the League Cup Final.
 His performances resulted in media speculation that Inter Milan were considering making a £2 million bid to take him to Italy, a rumour that was emphatically dismissed by the Celtic chairman, Desmond White.

 McStay continued to progress at Celtic, and he scored Celtic's equaliser in the 1984 Scottish Cup Final against Aberdeen to take the match into extra time.
 However, Celtic had played most of the match with 10 men after Roy Aitken was sent off in the first half, and Aberdeen scored in extra time to win 2–1.

 In December 1987, during Celtic's centenary season, McStay signed a five-year contract at Celtic.
 He went on to enjoy his finest season, winning both the SPFA and Scottish Football Writers player of the year awards as the club won a League and Cup double in 1988.

 When Roy Aitken left Celtic Park in 1990, McStay was appointed club captain, a position he retained until his retirement following the 1996–97 season.
 In his time with the club, Celtic won the League title three times, the Scottish Cup four times and the League Cup once.
 Although the second half of McStay's career coincided with a time when Celtic performed poorly and struggled financially, in 2002 he was voted a member of Celtic's greatest ever team by the club's fans.
 He is also a member of the Scotland Football Hall of Fame, which honours the best players to play in Scotland and is located in the Scottish Football Museum.